Cluster randomized trials designed to support generalizable inferences: Discussion

 Prior work on designing a cluster randomized trial to support generalizable inferences has focused on sampling clusters such that crude (unadjusted) analyses of the trial data can estimate treatment effects in the target population \parencite{tipton2013stratified, tipton2014sample, tipton2017design}.
-Such ``representative'' sampling using a constant sampling probability across strata defined by effect modifiers puts a premium on simple analyses but cannot accommodate other practical aspects of trial conduct, such as the need for rapid recruitment of clusters, the recruitment of clusters with established research infrastructure, or the desire for efficient estimation within subgroups of clusters defined by covariates.
+Such ``representative'' sampling using a constant sampling probability across strata defined by effect modifiers puts a premium on being able to use relatively simple statistical analyses but cannot accommodate other practical aspects of trial conduct, such as the need for rapid recruitment of clusters, the recruitment of clusters with established research infrastructure, or the desire for efficient estimation within subgroups of clusters defined by covariates.
 When representative sampling does not result in good balance between the trial and the target population, this prior work has mentioned the possibility of using simple weighting or stratification methods, without providing evidence of good performance.
-Our proposed design essentially works in the opposite direction, by acknowledging that research practicalities will often lead evaluators to select clusters for participation conditional on baseline covariates, while still pursuing generalizable inferences -- an instance of experimental design with multiple objectives \parencite{sverdlov2013recent, woodcock2017master, sverdlov2020optimal}.
+Our proposed design essentially works in the opposite direction, by acknowledging that evaluators often have to select clusters for participation conditional on baseline covariates, while still wanting to draw generalizable inferences -- an instance of experimental design with multiple objectives \parencite{sverdlov2013recent, woodcock2017master, sverdlov2020optimal}.
 For example, our approach can support trials designed to test hypotheses in subgroups of clusters, by oversampling clusters with certain characteristics, and uses the known-by-design sampling probabilities to produce inferences that apply to the target population.

 Our proposed design and analysis methods should be useful when practicalities of trial conduct (e.g., efficient recruitment) or the trial's inferential goals require oversampling clusters with certain characteristics.
 They can form the basis for explicit approaches to the planning of future cluster randomized trials \parencite{raudenbush1997statistical,copas2021optimal} via formal optimization procedures for trading-off competing research objectives.
 Such optimization efforts are motivated by the desire to use the most efficient experimental designs that are feasible; thus, they should routinely be paired with efficient estimation approaches, such as those that we have proposed.